 WARNING!
 This part is slightly painful to understand, but I promise we can get through it together.

-To register for SANS SEC573 or SEC580: Please click on the blue button below and you will be redirected to the SANS registration page. *Please note that you will still need to purchase con tickets at WWHF.
+To register for SANS SEC573 or SEC580: Please click on the blue button below and you will be redirected to the SANS registration page.
+Once you have your course registration confirmation, please email thebank at wildwesthackinfest dot com with that info and we’ll get you set up with a conference ticket (addition cost).

 - SEC573: InfoSec w Python